Realising Just Cities

-The research will work towards three workshops where the LIPs will reflect on realising just cities.
-The research methodology will therefore be designed as preparation for each of the workshops.
+The research worked towards three workshops where the LIPs reflected on realising just cities.
+The research methodology were designed as preparation for each of the workshops.

-The purpose of the first workshop in early 2018 will be to consolidate the baseline study; identify key initiators and role players; and identify ways to measure impact.
+The purpose of the first workshop in early 2018 was to consolidate the baseline study; identify key initiators and role players; and identify ways to measure impact.